01100001melia/MusicPulse.UI/README.md

 - WPF
 - XAML
 - MVVM
-1. Clone the repository
-2. Open in Visual Studio
-3. Run the project Structure
+Run the project Structure in visual studtio

 Take a look!🫠